 TIA compensation is an annual allotment provided by the State and subject to availability of state funding allocations.
-TIA compensation must be distributed toward teacher compensation on the campus where a teacher is designated.
+TIA compensation must be distributed toward teacher compensation on the campus where a is teacher designated.

-- TIA designated teachers will receive TIA compensation annually based on their TIA designations and state funding for their campus of assignment at the Winter snapshot date. - Compensation will be distributed prior to August 31st.
+- TIA-designated teachers will receive TIA compensation annually based on their TIA designation and TIA state funding for their campus of assignment at the Winter snapshot date. - Compensation will be distributed prior to August 31st